codeimpossible/codeimpossible.github.com/_posts/2011-12-16-Stupid-Git-Trick-getting-contributor-stats.md

 For those of you who are linux termnial n00bs like me, the `\` in the terminal command above is a line continuation character.
 It lets us tell the terminal that the command is continued on the next line.

-The `|` character tells the terminal to take the output from the command on the left and feed it to the command on the right, this is called &quot;piping&quot;.
+The `|` character tells the terminal to take the output from the command on the left and feed it to the command on the right, this is called "piping".

 For all my Windows peeps, you can grab [grep][5]  and [gawk][6]  for Windows to get this to work.